Why study chemistry at Benedictine?

 - Chemistry research students have presented their results at national ACS meetings and other regional and local meetings in the Chicago area.

-- Benedictine University’s proximity to Chicago gives students access to potential internships at numerous facilities off campus, such as Argonne National Laboratory, the DuPage County Forensic Science Center, Nalco, BP and other industrial, academic and government laboratories.
+- Benedictine University’s proximity to Chicago gives students access to internships at numerous facilities off campus, such as Argonne National Laboratory, the DuPage County Forensic Science Center, Nalco, BP and other industrial, academic and government laboratories.

 - The Birck Hall of Science is properly equipped with research and classroom laboratory space and modern equipment.